Vern White - Doctor of Police Leadership - 2013

 After serving for almost 31 years as a police officer, including working in three provinces for three different police agencies, Vernon White was appointed to the Senate of Canada in February 2012.

-At the time of his appointment, Vernon was also studying his Doctorate of Police Leadership with CSU’s Australian Graduate School of Policing, graduating in 2013.
+At the time of his appointment, Vernon was also studying his Doctorate of Police Leadership with Charles Sturt’s Australian Graduate School of Policing, graduating in 2013.

 With a strong belief in education and several university qualifications, the Senator is passionate about teaching and mentoring police officers on the importance of education on top of their training.